Internet Marketing for Criminal Defense Lawyers

 Finally, the website should have information about the particular cities, counties, and courthouses the attorney wants to target.

+For each type of criminal offense, the attorney can have a separate page on each statute that applies to that type of criminal offense.
 For example, suppose one of the attorney’s practice areas is devoted to theft.
 In that case, the website can have several pages about theft, including shoplifting, petit theft, grand theft, employee theft, embezzlement, larceny, fraud, burglary, robbery, etc.

 Developing Content for a Criminal Defense Attorney’s Website